Consensys/orchestrate-quick-start/README.md

   <img src="static/orchestrate-logo.png" width="400px" alt="Orchestrate Logo"/>
 </p>

-PegaSys Orchestrate is a platform that enables enterprises to easily build secure and reliable applications on the Ethereum blockchain.
+PegaSys Orchestrate is a platform that enables enterprises to easily build secure and reliable applications on Ethereum blockchains.

 It provides all features to connect to blockchain networks